What are peer reviewed journals?

 - The peer carefully examines the work, and checks the accuracy of the methodology and other processes.

-- If deemed appropriate, the peer recommends more revisions.
+- If deemed appropriate but not yet ready for publishing, the peer recommends more revisions.

 - If the work proves to have a good quality, it is published.
 If it doesn’t meet the field’s standards, it’s rejected.